What is Defect Elimination? The Complete Guide

 Steps to Implement Defect Elimination

 Unlike a standard Root Cause Analysis (RCA), which typically focuses on a single failure, Defect Elimination takes a broader approach.
 It systematically targets recurring issues, or “bad actors,” across the entire plant, ensuring long-term reliability improvements.
+The process involves identifying equipment items that are prone to chronic problems, allowing teams to focus on machinery and components that most frequently contribute to failures and outages.

 Identification of Bad Actors